SVB-OW/svbot-web/README.md

 # SVBot Web

-This is the web interface used for SVB's The Ranked Gauntlet
+Web interface used for SVB's The Ranked Gauntlet

 ## Stack